Serial and Lot Inventory with Multiple Units of Measure

 -

-When selecting stock units, purchase units, and sale units on transactions, serial numbered items are not able to use fractional quantities.
+When selecting stock units, purchase units, and sale units on transactions, serial numbered items can't use fractional quantities.

 -